cockroachdb/docs/v20.1/build-a-spring-app-with-cockroachdb-jdbc.md

 ## Step 6.
 Run the application

-Compiling and running the application code will start a web application and submit some simple requests to the app's REST API that result in database transactions on the running CockroachDB cluster.
+Compiling and running the application code will start a web application, initialize the `accounts` table in the `roach_data` database, and submit some simple requests to the app's REST API that result in database transactions on the running CockroachDB cluster.
 For details about the application code, [see below](#implementation-details).

 To run the application: